-^a Whether a subject's true activity is predicted by conditioning on age, sex and BMI; TEE, total energy expenditure; ^b AEE used to estimate TEE is calculated using Freedson VM3 (2011) combination equation that uses accelerometer activity data from the three axes; ^c AEE used to estimate TEE is calculated using Freedson Combination (1998) equation that uses accelerometer activity data from one axis only.
+a Whether a subject's true activity is predicted by conditioning on age, sex and BMI; TEE, total energy expenditure; b AEE used to estimate TEE is calculated using Freedson VM3 (2011) combination equation that uses accelerometer activity data from the three axes; c AEE used to estimate TEE is calculated using Freedson Combination (1998) equation that uses accelerometer activity data from one axis only.

 Based on the validity coefficient estimates presented in Table 4, there will be a minimal loss of statistical power to detect a significant association between TEE and a health outcome, when accelerometer-derived TEE is used.
-For instance, to attain the required power to detect a significant association when ρ{AT} is 0.78, the sample size of accelerometer study should be about 1.6 times as large as (i.e., $1/\rho{AT}^2 = 1/0.78^2$) the sample size that would be required if TEE were measured exactly.
+For instance, to attain the required power to detect a significant association when $\rho{AT}$ is 0.78, the sample size of accelerometer study should be about 1.6 times as large as (i.e., $1/\rho{AT}^2 = 1/0.78^2$ ) the sample size that would be required if TEE were measured exactly.

 Table 4.
-Estimates for validity coefficient, attenuation factor and mean bias for accelerometer -derived TEE, when true TEE is predicted with and without conditioning on a subject's age, sex and BMI^a, where AEE from accelerometer is predicted with Freedson VM3 (2011) combination equation^b and Freedson Combination (1998) equation^c, DuPLO study, Wageningen, Netherlands, 2011-2013
+Estimates for validity coefficient, attenuation factor and mean bias for accelerometer -derived TEE, when true TEE is predicted with and without conditioning on a subject's age, sex and BMIa, where AEE from accelerometer is predicted with Freedson VM3 (2011) combination equationb and Freedson Combination (1998) equationc, DuPLO study, Wageningen, Netherlands, 2011-2013 a Whether a subject's true activity is predicted by conditioning on age, sex and BMI; TEE, total energy expenditure; b AEE used to estimate TEE is calculated using Freedson VM3 (2011) combination equation that uses accelerometer activity data from the three axes; c AEE used to estimate TEE is calculated using Freedson Combination (1998) equation that uses accelerometer activity data from one axis only.

-True TEE conditional on the covariates Correlation between accelerometer-based TEE and true TEE $ ho{AT}$ (SE) Attenuation factor λ{A} (SE) Mean bias in accelerometer-based TEE measurements in kcal/day
+True TEE conditional on the covariates Correlation between accelerometer-based TEE and true TEE $\rho{AT}$ (SE) Attenuation factor $\lambda_A$ (SE) Mean bias in accelerometer-based TEE measurements in kcal/day

-Yes ^b 0.78 (0.089) 0.80 (0.177) -502 (96)
+Yes b 0.78 (0.089) 0.80 (0.177) -502 (96)

-Yes ^c 0.79 (0.094) 0.80 (0.186) -545 (88)
+Yes c 0.79 (0.094) 0.80 (0.186) -545 (88)

-No ^b 0.86 (0.068) 1.12 (0.133) -513 (47)
+No b 0.86 (0.068) 1.12 (0.133) -513 (47)

-No ^c 0.86 (0.067) 1.12 (0.133) -558 (47)
+No c 0.86 (0.067) 1.12 (0.133) -558 (47)